ThinkDataEd/curriculum/docs/unit2/lesson1.md

 The students will be able to compare their perceived traits with the actual descriptions from the activity at the end of the class.

-9. Next ask students in each color group to gather into two **subsets**: male and female.
+9. Next ask students in each color group to gather into two **subsets**: introvert and extrovert.
 Inform them that subsetting is another way to organize collected data.
 Create a two-way frequency table like the one below on the board to record the results.